libapps/libapps-mirror/nassh/doc/FAQ.md

   Not anymore.
 You'll need to use a different client to connect if those are the only ciphers your server supports.

+  See the [OpenSSH legacy options] page for more details.

 ### How do I remove a key?